permitio/permit-mcp/examples/food-ordering-system/README.md

 Supply the element config to the environment variable.

 ## Get the OPERATION_ELEMENTS_CONFIG_ID
-Create an Approval Management element named "Dish Requests" then get the element config ID (dish-approval) and supply it to the environment variable.
+Create an Approval Management element named "Dish Requests" then get the element config ID (dish-requests) and supply it to the environment variable.

 You will also need to create a Operation Approval element which will make the _Reviewer_ and _Approved_ role avaialble.
-These roles will be ued to identify who can approve an operation request and which users has been approved.
+These roles will be used to identify who can approve an operation request and which users has been approved.

 - Name: Dish Approval
 - Resource Type: restaurants